idio-lang/DIPS/source/implementing-idio/reader/reading.rst

 is aware of its own name and the current line number in the handle so, at the start of reading an expression, why don't we stash that away?

-*That* bit is easy -- noting that we get results for over a hundred thousand expressions in the simplest startup and shutdown.
+*That* bit is easy -- noting that we get results for tens of thousands of expressions in the simplest startup and shutdown.
 But how do we get it back again?

 Hmm.
 One thing that is useful to remember is that every *pair* in the system is unique -- the head and tail might refer to the same things